All Products

 Important

-1. Click the Upgrade Instance tab and read the warnings.
-Then, select a version from Select The Destination Version and click Create Upgrade Task.
+1. Click the Upgrade Instance tab, read the warnings, select a version from Select The Destination Version, and click Create Upgrade Task.

-2. In the dialog box that appears, read the prompt and click OK.
+2. In the dialog box, read the prompt and click OK.

-3. In the Create Major Engine Version Upgrade Task section, set Upgrade Mode to Zero Downtime.
+3. In the Create Major Engine Version Upgrade Task section, set Upgrade Mode to Zero Downtime and click Create.

 When the instance status changes to Migrating, the upgrade task has started.

-The time required for the upgrade is closely related to the number of database objects in the instance.
-The more database objects there are, the longer the upgrade takes.
-During a major version upgrade, you can view the upgrade progress in the Task Hub.
+The time required depends on the number of database objects in the instance — the more objects, the longer it takes.
+Track progress in Task Hub.

 Important